Symbolism in the Church: The Cross

 Liturgical Banner

 Since these symbols represent the teachings of the church and our faith as believers in Christ, we rely on them for designs to make beautiful vestments and paraments to decorate our worship spaces and worship leaders.
-The Latin cross can be found at the center of the Luther Rose, which is the center for one of our fabrics, and also in embroidery designs, we use on all types of vestments.
+At the center of one of our fabrics, you can find the Latin cross incorporated into the Luther Rose.
+Also in embroidery designs, we use all types of vestments.

 Luther Rose Machine Embroidery Design